cern-eos/eos/fusex/README.md

     "rmdir-is-sync" : 0,
     "global-flush" : 0,
     "flush-wait-open" : 1, // 1 = flush waits for open when updating - 2 = flush waits for open when creating - 0 flush never waits
-    "flush-wait-umount" : 120, // seconds to wait for write-back data to be flushed out before terminating the mount - 0 disables waiting for flush
+    "flush-wait-open-size" : 262144 , // file size for which we force to wait that files are opened on FSTs "flush-wait-umount" : 120, // seconds to wait for write-back data to be flushed out before terminating the mount - 0 disables waiting for flush
     "global-locking" : 1,
     "fd-limit" : 524288,